ELOÏSE LIKES WRITING: PERSONALITY

 - high benefits to having a strong social network

 Personality traits are of course not easy to change, but where you are on the spectrum of a trait is more of a distribution than a point.
 There is a range in which you comfortably operate, and an even wider range that you can sometimes stretch to.
 You're not located at a single point.
-So, when a situation calls for high disagreeableness (or whatever the case may be), you can operate on the higher end of your range, and maybe even widen your range with serious effort.
+So, when a situation calls for high disagreeableness (or whatever the case may be), you can operate on the higher end of your range, and maybe even widen your range with effort.
 Viewing yourself as having your traits set at specific single points unnecessarily closes off large swathes of the options available to you.